 ⇒ Do you really suffer from health problems?
 Try to be really clear when you tell your problems and insist on getting help!
 They will do the best they can to help you.

 ⇒ If you do not speak Dutch or English well enough to explain your problems, you can always ask the doctor or nurse to call a translator (tolk in Dutch).
 They can help you to translate your problems.
 You can also take a friend or family member with you who speaks Dutch or English and can translate for you.

-Good news if you're 18 years or older, live at least 6 weeks in the AZC and need glasses?
-And are you 18 years or older?
-Go to the GZA for a referral letter.
-With this letter you can go to a shop of Pearle Opticiens (address in Nijmegen: Broerstraat 47) or Specsavers (address in Nijmegen: Burchtstraat 49).
+Good news if you're 18 years or older, live at least 6 weeks in the AZC and need glasses!
+You can go to the GZA for a referral letter.
+With this letter you can visit a shop of Pearle Opticiens (address in Nijmegen: Broerstraat 47) or Specsavers (address in Nijmegen: Burchtstraat 49).
 They will assess your vision in an eye examination.

-When the strength of the glasses you need is accepted by your health insurance, you can choose a frame from a special selection of frames.
-Later you can visit Pearle again to take your custom-made glasses with you.
+If the power of the lenses you need is covered by your health insurance, you can choose a frame from a special selection of frames.
+Later you can visit Pearle again to pick-up your custom-made glasses.

-Be careful: you can get one pair of glasses every 3 years (36 months).
+Be careful: your insurance compensates one pair of glasses every 3 years (36 months).